Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 What equipment is needed for blown insulation?

-The equipment needed for blown insulation includes a blowing machine, insulation material (such as fiberglass or cellulose), hoses, and protective gear like gloves and masks.
-This setup ensures efficient and safe installation of insulation in attics and walls.
+The equipment needed for blown insulation includes a blowing machine, insulation material (such as fiberglass or cellulose), hoses, and safety gear like masks and goggles to protect against dust.

 How does blown insulation improve energy efficiency?